-Long before California legalized marijuana for medical use in 1996, Mary Jane “Brownie Mary” Rathbun was known for distributing medicated brownies to AIDS patients, an activity that got her arrested three times.
-The joke was on the prosecutors because Mary Jane’s grandmotherly appearance inspired public sympathy and each arrest brought more positive attention to the cause of medical marijuana.
+The act of delivering weed brownies to AIDS patient got Mary Jane Rathbun arrested three times.
+The joke was on the prosecutors because Mary Jane’s grandmotherly appearance inspired public sympathy.
+Each arrest brought more publicity and positive attention to the cause of medical marijuana.
 It also shined a spotlight on just how stupid the war on medicaal cannabis is.

-In addition to her baking talents, Rathbun lobbied for California’s first medical marijuana laws along with fellow activist Dennis Peron, first at a local level in San Francisco and later helping to pass Proposition 215 that made California the first state to legalize medical marijuana.
+In addition to her baking talents, Brownie Mary lobbied for California’s first medical marijuana laws along with fellow activist Dennis Peron, first at a local level in San Francisco and later helping to pass Proposition 215 that made California the first state to legalize medical marijuana.